 She has a background in marketing and recently joined the Todd Engineering team to drive our web presence so it can successfully represent the work we do on a day to day basis.

 Todd Engineering to work with C Waltons on their biggest order to date.

-C Walton Ltd's is the second largest fleet management company in the UK and they are growing.
+C Walton Ltd's is the second-largest fleet management company in the UK and they are growing.
 They have recently acquired a new site, RAF Wyton airfield.
-They will be converting this airfield to vehicle storage so that once cars manufactured in Europe are received from port via transporter, they can be checked for any transit damage.
+They will be converting this airfield to vehicle storage so that once cars manufactured in Europe are received from the port via transporter, they can be checked for any transit damage.
 Vehicles are stored and pre-delivery investigations are carried out, which involves cleaning and valeting the vehicles, including any minor repairs before vehicles are removed from the site on transporters and delivered to car dealerships.

-For all this work Waltons will be commissioning a total of fifteen high performance Hercules Spray booths and eight E6 plus Greentech Curing robots.
+For all this work Waltons will be commissioning a total of fifteen high-performance Hercules Spray booths and eight E6 plus Greentech Curing robots.
 This will be Todd Engineering biggest job so far, totalling just over one million pounds.

 The ‘Hercules’ is a downdraught type spraybooth which features Todd Engineering’s LP157 HVEX low profile downdraught floor,

 the downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process, this eliminates overspray contaminating other areas of the paintwork and ensures a perfect finish.